patztablook22/kali/README.md

   1. think first
   2. invite the bot, granting it administrator permissions
-  3. give yourself a protective role "मास्टर"
+  3. give yourself a protective role `मास्टर`
-  4. trigger Kali by typing "स्टार्ट"  into any visible channel
+  4. trigger Kali by typing `स्टार्ट` into any visible channel
   5. enjoy having your emotes, namespace and members ruined